haskell-works/blog/drafts/2019-02-04-adding-bit-vectors.md

 of following words will need to incorporate the carry.
 This ends up being a threeway addition that includes the carry.

-We should therefore extend the function to take `carry` as an argument:
+We should therefore extend the function to take $$carry$$ as an argument:

 ```haskell
 sumCarry1 :: Wor64 -> Wor64 -> Wor64 -> (Wor64, Wor64)